 The total value for the company is estimated to be nearly $100 billion, which is almost double what the company’s value was pegged at during a private sale of stock in December of 2010.
 If accurate, this means co-founder Dustin Moskovitz is holding nearly $7 billion in shares, Jim Breyer is holding $10 billion, Sheryl Sandberg may have $2 billion available in stock options, and Peter Thiel is holding $2.2 billion, which will buy him plenty of floating island kingdoms.

-Perhaps most interesting though is the case of graffiti artist David Choe, who in 2005 agreed to be paid in stock to paint the walls of Facebook’s offices in 2005, since the fledgling company had very little cash at the time.
-The estimated worth of that stock now? $200 MILLION!!!
+Perhaps most interesting though is the case of graffiti artist David Choe, who in 2005 agreed to be paid in stock to paint the walls of Facebook’s offices, since the fledgling company had very little cash at the time.
+The estimated worth of that stock now? $200 MILLION!

 Reports the New York Times: